 5 1908 Cafe Brauer - Lincoln Park

-- Cafe Brauer at 2021 North Stockton Drive (also known as the South Pond Refectory) has served Chicagoans for more than 50 years, though not consecutively.
-Perched along the edge of the South Pond in Lincoln Park, on the grounds of the Lincoln Park Zoo, the cafe originally opened in 1908 in a classic, elegant, highly-acclaimed, prairie-style building designed by Dwight H. Perkins.
+- Cafe Brauer at 2021 North Stockton Drive (also known as the South Pond Refectory) has served Chicagoans for over 50 years, though not consecutively.
+It was perched along the edge of the South Pond in Lincoln Park, on the grounds of the Lincoln Park Zoo; the cafe initially opened in 1908 in a classic, elegant, highly-acclaimed, prairie-style building designed by Dwight H. Perkins.
 Originally commissioned by the Brauer family, the restaurant was one of the most popular eateries in Chicago in the early twentieth century.
 It gradually fell into decline following the repeal of Prohibition, in part because state law forbids the service of alcoholic beverages in public parks.
 Cafe Brauer ultimately closed in 1941 and remained dormant for nearly 50 years while the building served as a storage facility for the zoo.
-Following years of community efforts to revive it, a renovated Cafe Brauer finally reopened in January 1990.
-With its stunning, expansive reception hall, it has become popular today as an event space and has served as a beautiful backdrop to exchanging many vows.
+After years of community efforts to revive it, a renovated Cafe Brauer reopened in January 1990.
+Its stunning, expansive reception hall has become popular today as an event space and has served as a beautiful backdrop to exchanging many vows.
 In the summer, zoogoers and other passersby can enjoy a nice meal on the patio adjacent to the cafe, at the brink of the recently restored lagoon.

 6 1909 Pompei Bakery - University Village